oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 Please refer to the article, [Build Simple Authentication in Express in 15 Minutes](/blog/2019/05/31/simple-auth-express-fifteen-minutes), to create an Okta application, and retrieve the client credentials for the application through the Okta developer console before proceeding further.

-Add the client credentials retrieved to the `.env` file in the format below; (Make sure there is no whitespace before values.)
+Add the client credentials retrieved to the `.env` file in the format below.
+(Make sure there is no whitespace before values.)

 ```
 HOST_URL=<OKTA_APP_HOST_URL>